 Florida drug laws have recently been revised, which will affect the sale, possession, and growth of marijuana.
 Last year Florida voters passed Amendment 2, allowing individuals to possess and use marijuana for medical purposes.
 However, there are still numerous restrictions on who may lawfully use the drug and how much may be in a person’s possession.
 With these recent changes, it can be difficult to determine what is right and what is wrong, which can be especially frustrating if you are currently facing criminal charges.

-At Law Offices of Greg Rosenfeld, P.A., our attorney understands the ins and outs of drug laws in the state of Florida and can help you figure out your next move.
+At the Law Offices of Greg Rosenfeld, P.A., our West Palm Beach drug crime attorney understands the ins and outs of drug laws in the state of Florida and can help you figure out your next move.
 If you are facing charges, we can investigate the circumstances of your case and advocate for your rights in order to protect your freedoms.

 Call our firm at (561) 475-5550 to schedule a free consultation.